uwerat/vnc-eglfs/README.md

       - lines are shifted, when setting certain values for the quality
       - transferring the image to a VASurface includes down/up-loading from/to the GPU

-      Encoding seems to be more than twice as fast for an image of 600x600 pixels ( including the extra upload ) compared to libjpeg-turbo
+      But encoding seems to be more than twice as fast for an image of 600x600 pixels ( including the extra upload ) compared to libjpeg-turbo

     - Encoding the images on the GPU